Manningham railway station

 Manningham railway station was a railway station in Manningham, near Bradford, West Yorkshire, England between 1868 and 1965.

 History

-It became the first stop out of Bradford on the Midland Railway (originally the Leeds and Bradford Railway), built in 1846.
+It became the first stop from Bradford on the Midland Railway (originally the Leeds and Bradford Railway), built in 1846.
 The Midland became part of the LMS in 1923, and British Railways in 1948.

 Manningham station opened on 17 February 1868.
 It was located north of the bridge of Queens Road (A6177 road) across the railway line.

 From 1872, there was an extensive network of sidings and sheds, known as Manningham motive power depot, to the north of the station.

 The station was closed following the Beeching Axe on 20 March 1965; unlike the next station on the line, Frizinghall, it has not reopened.

 In the 1950s, and up to closure in 1965, the Bradford Railway Circle used a hut on the platform at Manningham station for its meetings.

 Stationmasters

 In 1908 the station was placed under the supervision of the stationmaster at Bradford for a period of time.